 Autopilot is an advanced driver assistance system that enhances safety and convenience behind the wheel.
 When used properly, Autopilot reduces your overall workload as a driver.
 Each new Tesla vehicle is equipped with eight external cameras and powerful vision processing to provide an additional layer of safety.
-All vehicles built for the North American market now use our camera-based Tesla Vision to deliver Autopilot features, rather than radar.
+Model 3 and Model Y vehicles built for the New Zealand market now utilise our camera-based Tesla Vision, which relies on Tesla’s advanced suite of cameras and neural net processing to deliver Autopilot and related features.

 Autopilot comes standard on every new Tesla.
-For owners who took delivery of their cars without Autopilot, there are two packages available for purchase, depending on when your car was built: Autopilot and Full Self-Driving Capability.
+For owners who took delivery of their cars without Autopilot, there are multiple packages available for purchase, depending on when your car was built: Autopilot, Enhanced Autopilot and Full Self-Driving Capability.

 Autopilot is a suite of driver assistance features that comes standard with the purchase of a new car or can be purchased after delivery, and brings new functionality to your Tesla that makes driving safer and less stressful.
 Available packages include: